maplibre/maplibre/CHARTER.md

 * Governing Board elections take place every year.
 * Each Voting Member ranks all nominees according to ranked-choice voting.
 * The nominee with the highest ranking gets appointed, the nominee with the second highest ranking gets appointed, and so on.
-* In case there are multiple nominees per Third-party Organization, only the one with the largest number of votes gets appointed.
+* In case there are multiple nominees per Third-party Organization, only the one with the highest ranking gets appointed.
 * In case of a tie where more nominees than remaining seats receive an equal ranking, the vote shall be repeated for the remaining seats.

 ### Terms of Governing Board Members